Nucleation and growth for the Ising model in $d$ dimensions at very low temperatures: The metastable regime

-This function is non--decreasing, it changes when a spin flip creates a larger $\STC$ by merging two or more existing $\STC$.
-Suppose there is a spin flip at time $t$.
+This function is nondecreasing; it changes when a spin flip creates a larger $\STC$ by merging two or more existing $\STC$.
+Suppose there\vadjust{\goodbreak} is a spin flip at time $t$.
 Just before the spin flip, the largest $\STC$ had diameter at most

-hence after the spin flip, the largest $\STC$ has diameter at most $2f(t-)+1$.
+Hence after the spin flip, the largest $\STC$ has diameter at most $2f(t-)+1$.
 Therefore

 With the same reasoning applied to a specific $\STC$, we get the following result. \begin{lemma} Let $D$ be such that

 Let $\cC$ be a $\STC$ in $\STC_\xi(0,t)$ having diameter larger than $D$.
 There exists $s\leq t$ and $\cC'$ a $\STC$ in $\STC_\xi(0,s)$ such that